nikiphon/library/README.md

 7. Exit - exit the system.
 ```

 The first 3 capabilities are kind of straight forward.
-For the lending option, we need to add more functionalities.
-For example, we need to load multiple users to the system and have the login option since we need to find out the lender.
-We also need to calculate the borrower amount of books so that he can’t accept any more books that is greater than the N amount.
-If the loaner tries to loan more books to the borrower, the system will alert the loaner.
-We use an array of books instead of list since we already know the N amounts from the requirement.
-This force me to introduce the ‘index’ variable to count the number of books the user has.
-The variable changes when either check out, check in and loan books to other users.
+For the lending option, we need to add more
+ functionalities.
+For example, we need to load multiple users to the system and have the login option
+ since we need to find out the lender.
+We also need to calculate the borrower amount of books so that
+ he can’t accept any more books that is greater than the N amount.
+If the loaner tries to loan more
+ books to the borrower, the system will alert the loaner.
+We use an array of books instead of list
+ since we already know the N amounts from the requirement.
+This force me to introduce the ‘index’
+ variable to count the number of books the user has.
+The variable changes when either check out,
+ check in and loan books to other users.
+When adding the loaner to the borrowerList, I have to remove the old loaner
+ first then add the new loaner in order to avoid the duplicate loaner.

 For testing,  we have 7 methods to test the check out functionalities.
 There are only 2 tests for check in either to check in with no check out amount or check in is success.
 As for lending, I have 3 tests inside a method.
 I do not have the test for Login since the login function is only needed username and no password.
 I can have the users passwords but it’s going to be hardcoded in either the external file or the MainLibrary when application is started.